SBC-Utrecht/pytom-match-pick/README.md

 ```

 ## Cupy warning
-Trying to import the code with
+Having issues running the software?
+If cupy is not correctly installed,
 ```commandline
 python -c "import pytom_tm"
 ```

 can show a cupy warning.
 If this is the case, this probably means cupy is not correctly installed.
-If your cupy installation is broken, the following should raise some errors:
+Alternatively, cupy can sometimes be installed without issue but not detect CUDA correctly.
+In that case, the following should raise some errors:
 ```commandline
 python -c "import cupy as cp; a = cp.zeros((100,100))"
 ```